Current projects

 Caring practices

-I am also interested in caring practices – in relation to education – and amongst families in general.
-I have published Student Carers in Higher Education, with Marie-Pierre Moreau and Genine Hook and, with Paul Hodkinson, am conducting a longitudinal study of UK fathers who are equal or primary carers for young children, examining how their practices have changed over time, particularly as their children have started school.
+I have conducted research on caring practices – in relation to education – and amongst families in general.
+I have published Student Carers in Higher Education, with Marie-Pierre Moreau and Genine Hook and, with Paul Hodkinson, am running a longitudinal study of UK fathers who are equal or primary carers for young children, examining how their practices have changed over time, particularly as their children have started school.
 This builds on our previous work on Sharing Care: Equal and Primary Carer Fathers and Early Years Parenting.